What is an LLC?

 Can I loan someone money from my LLC?

 Yes, you can.
 As the owner of an LLC, you have the authority to lend money to individuals or other businesses.
-However, it’s essential to document the loan terms and ensure that it aligns with your LLC’s operating agreement.
+However, it’s essential to document the loan terms and ensure that they align with your LLC’s operating agreement.

 Are there any limitations on Borrowing within an LLC?